lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 --

 -   PostgreSQL schemas are an intermediary layer between database and tables.
--   Tables are scoped by schemas, and can be duplicated across schemas
+-   Tables are scoped by schemas, and can be duplicated across schemas.

 --